-On March 17 – 18, 2015, nearly 30 experts from eleven countries met at the World Bank in Washington, DC to discuss improving assessment methods for climate action and to explore increased co-operation.
+Washington D.C., 17-18 March 2015; Nearly 30 experts from eleven countries met at the World Bank in Washington D.C. to discuss improving assessment methods for climate action and to explore increased co-operation.
 The workshop was a follow up to a technical meeting held in Berlin in October 2014.

 The Workshop was convened by the co-chairs of the Climate Transparency Initiative, Dr. Alvaro Umaña and Prof. Dr. Peter Eigen, facilitated by Dr. Gerd Leipold and held at the World Bank Group headquarters in Washington DC.